Shipping & Mailing

 The end result: You can reliably produce accurate results required for processing high value transactional mail of any job size.

 Inserting is only one piece of the puzzle – mid-size mailers need to rely on multiple systems that work in concert to create cohesive communications campaigns.
-A highly optimized mail center leverages cross-function benefits – from printing to inserting to mail finishing – to create higher value, revenue-earning communications.
+A highly optimised mail centre leverages cross-function benefits – from printing to inserting to mail finishing – to create higher value, revenue-earning communications.

-Think about the transactional mail that your organization sends, which could include customer statements or invoices.
+Think about the transactional mail that your organisation sends, which could include customer statements or invoices.
 This highly visible mail offers an opportunity to increase revenue from an engaged audience (i.e. your existing customers).
-Research shows that personalized color transactional mail earns higher response rates compared to other types of communications.
+Research shows that personalised colour transactional mail earns higher response rates compared to other types of communications.

-With a flexible and cost-effective printing and finishing system that fits your business, you can create colorful, personalized customer communications at an affordable cost.
+With a flexible and cost-effective printing and finishing system that fits your business, you can create colourful, personalised customer communications at an affordable cost.
 Then, with a right-sized inserting system that offers accurate, flexible inserting, you can account for the next step in the process to ensure that each transactional mail campaign is processed at maximum efficiency.

 The end result: The ability to process a wider range of jobs at an affordable price, which leads to higher profits.